dkovacs24/ReviOS_faq/docs/related.md

 ---

 ## Is ReviOS FACEIT compatible?
-Which build do I need for FACEIT?
+Which build do I need for FACEIT? {.to-scrape}

 Since ReviOS is Windows, yes it is compatible.